CCI-MOC/xdmod-cntr/XdmodAID.md

   1. community of users
   2. Seems to have a reeasonable database structure
   3. does more of what we want to do than cloud forms did
-  4. cloud be a unified platform for collecting and storing metrics on OpenShfit, OpenStack and HPC clusters
+  4. could be a unified platform for collecting and storing metrics on OpenShfit, OpenStack and HPC clusters
 ```
 ## disavantages to using xdmod
 ```
   1. Not turnkey for cloud services
-  2. No built in support for openshift
+  2. No built in support for OpenShift
   3. OpenStack support is for a version that is no longer maintained
   4. The xdmod team does not seem responsive to their ticketing system
-  5. Xdmod is a very large package and it doesn't have much flexibility.
+  5. Xdmod is a very large package - it needs to be broken into smaller services
 ```
 Like any legacy system, there are parts of xdmod that are done well and parts
 that are not.
 I have the impression that the xdmod team does not view cloud